machal/cssmine-content/flexbox-reference.md

 The default `nowrap` value tells us that all elements will stay on a single line next to each other (or under each other when using `flex-direction: column`).

-Then there is the `wrap` vaule.
+Then there is the `wrap` value.
 This value will wrap the items onto multiple lines if the items' content can't fit into a single line.
 The last flex item on the first line will break onto the next line and align under the first item.

 The `wrap-reverse` value does the opposite - the last item will jump onto the previous line and align over the first item.

-#### flex-flow, A Shorthand for flex-direction and flex-wrap
+#### flex-flow, A Shorthand for Flex-direction and Flex-wrap

 Let's explain this in examples: